Skip to main content

 12 min read

-How to File a Roof Insurance Claim: Step-by-Step Guide
+How to File a Roof Insurance Claim: A Texas Homeowner's Guide

-• Take photos and videos of visible damage from the ground
+• Take photos and video of any visible damage from ground level

-• Document damage to gutters, siding, windows, and AC units
+• Document dents on gutters, siding, windows, AC fins, and patio furniture

 • Save photos with timestamps (most phones do this automatically)